Now, you need to decide which software tool to choose for writing, editing, and managing HTML code for creating and designing website pages.

 2. WYSIWYG Editors

-- BlueGriffon: An open-source WYSIWYG editor for HTML5 and CSS3.
+- BlueGriffon: It is a free and an open-source for HTML5 and CSS3.

 Feature | Text-Based Editors | WYSIWYG Editors |